Michael S. Kay

 Biological Chemistry Program

-Protein Design, Viral Entry, and Synthetic Biology
+Protein Design, Viral Entry, Synthetic Biology, and Chemical Protein Synthesis

 Mirror-image (D-peptide) Inhibitors

 D-peptides are composed of mirror-image D-amino acids and have many potential advantages as therapeutics including low immunogenicity and protease resistance (allowing them to last much longer in the body than natural peptides).
 Since there are no natural examples to guide D-peptide design, we employ a high-throughput screening method called mirror-image phage display.
-In traditional phage display, large peptide libraries are ‘displayed’ on the bacteriophage surface (each phage bearing a different peptide).
+In traditional phage display, billions of different peptide sequences are ‘displayed’ on the bacteriophage surface (each phage bearing a different peptide).
 High-affinity binders are identified through several rounds of screening against a specific target.
 In mirror-image phage display, the target of interest is synthesized from D-amino acids to produce a mirror-image target.
 L-peptides displayed on phage are then selected for binding to the D-target.
 By symmetry, D-versions of the discovered peptides will bind to the natural L-target (see figure).

 D-peptide Inhibitors of HIV Entry